-One of the most common problems in countless households all over the world is mold, and it can be the cause of frustration and possible health risks.
+One of the most common problems in countless households all over the world is mold.
+It can be the cause of endless frustration and possible health risks.

-The Aureobasidium genus comprises over 15 species, of which A. pullulans is the most widely known.
-With a worldwide distribution, it is very common in moist environments and usually grows on plants, soil, fruit, wood, sidings and in fresh water and forests.
+The Aureobasidium genus comprises of over 15 species or varieties.
+The taxonomy of the Aureobasidium genus is still an area of dispute, with species often being reclassified as varieties and vice versa [1, 2].
+One thing everyone can agree upon is that A. pullulans is the most widely known and most studied species.
+With a worldwide distribution, it is very common in moist environments and usually grows on plants, soil, fruit, wood, and in fresh water.

-Aureobasidium is also very common indoors, especially in highly moist, damp, and humid areas like bathrooms, kitchens, tile grout, window frames, caulking and textiles.
+Aureobasidium is also very common indoors, especially in highly moist, damp, and humid areas like bathrooms, kitchens, tile grout, window frames, caulking, textiles and air conditioning units.

 Aureobasidium colonies may be pink or black in colour.
 A. pullulans, in particular, is initially cream to pink in colour with a flat, smooth, and moist texture.
 Over time, it gets darker and becomes velvety.
-The wet spores can get distributed by wind upon drying.
-It grows in cooler climates and may appear alongside Cladosporium.
+Its spores can be distributed by wind upon drying.
+It grows in a wide range of climates and may appear alongside Cladosporium.

 What are known species of Aureobasidium?

-There are quite a few species of Aureobasidum to be found all over the world living in all types of conditions imaginable.
-The four major ones are A. melanogenum, A. subglaciae, A. pullulans, and A. namibiae.
-Owing to its ability to cause infection in human beings, A. pullulans is the most well-known species of Aureobasidium out there today.
+There are quite a few species of Aureobasidium to be found all over the world living in all types of conditions imaginable.
+The four major ones are A. pullulans, A. melanogenum, A. subglaciale, and A. namibiae.
+Owing to its ability to produce pullulan (a natural polymer which is widely used in several industries), A. pullulans is the most well-known species of Aureobasidium.

 This is a type of fungus that appears as a blackish colony as it grows and spreads.
-Depending on where exactly it establishes and how old it is, this color may range from pink to the more common black coloration.
+Depending on where exactly it establishes and how old it is, this colour may range from cream or pink to the more common black coloration.

-Aureobasidium molds come in a variety of different species, but the most well-known of them all is Aureobasidium pullulans, which is known best due to its ability to infect humans and widespread occurrence all over the world.
+Aureobasidium molds come in a variety of different species, but the most well-known of them all is A. pullulans, which is known best due to its use in biotechnology.

-One of the characteristics of Aureobasidium that makes it such a prevalent problem is its ability to survive in all sorts of conditions.
-It has the ability to survive and grow in extreme heat or cold, highly acidic environments, and even water with a high salt concentration.
+One of the characteristics of Aureobasidium that makes it such a prevalent problem is its remarkable ability to adapt and survive in all sorts of conditions.
+It has the ability to survive and grow in extreme heat or cold, highly acidic environments, and even water with a high salt concentration .

-Out in nature, itis common to find the mold growing on plants and vegetables such as green beans, cabbage, apples, grapes, cucumber and others, although it doesn’t cause any harm to them.
+In nature, it is common to find the mold growing on plants and vegetables such as green beans, cabbage, apples, grapes, cucumber and others, although it doesn’t cause any harm to them .

 Aureobasidium and your health

-Aureobasidium pullulans is a common allergen, causing allergic reactions such as asthma, hay fever, hypersensitivity pneumonitis and humidifier fever.
+A. pullulans is a common allergen , causing allergic reactions such as asthma, hay fever, hypersensitivity pneumonitis and humidifier fever.
 However, this mold is not a primary human pathogen and it has not been known to produce significant mycotoxins.

-A. pullulans can also cause phaehyphomycosis.
-It has also been reported as a cause of keratomycosis, pulmonary mycosis with sepsis and cutaneous mycoses such as dermatitis.
-It may also colonize hair, skin and nails in humans.
+A. pullulans can also cause phaeohyphomycosis.
+It has been reported as a cause of keratomycosis, pulmonary mycosis with sepsis and cutaneous mycoses such as dermatitis and various other infections.
+It may also colonize hair, skin and nails in humans .

 Maintaining the cleanliness of our homes and places of work is an exercise we should all take seriously.
-Aside from keeping up appearances, the state of our surroundings can play a large role in determining our health and that of our loved ones.
+Aside from keeping up appearances, the state of our surroundings can have significant impact on our health and that of our loved ones.

 What are allergies caused by Aureobasidium mold?

-Aureobasidium reproduces and grows by releasing spores into the air, which then travel to other places where it can establish a colony.
+Aureobasidium reproduces and spreads by releasing spores into the air, which then travel to other places where they can establish new colonies.

-Should we happen to breathe in these airborne spores, we run the risk of experiencing an allergic reaction.
+If a person happens to breathe in a significant amount of these airborne spores, they risk experiencing an allergic reaction.

-A weakened immune system as a result of conditions such as leukemia, HIV/AIDS, cancer, or having undergone a recent organ transplant procedure will also place you at a much greater risk of ill effects from the mold.
+A weakened immune system as a result of conditions such as leukemia, HIV/AIDS, cancer, or having undergone a recent organ transplant procedure will also result in a much greater risk of ill effects from the mold.

-Allergic reactions are basically what we experience when our bodies try to get rid of a foreign substance from the body once it recognizes it as a threat to it.
+Allergic reactions are basically what we experience when our bodies overreact when trying to get rid of a foreign substance, and end up causing more harm than good.

 The most common symptoms of an allergic reaction include: